 Photo by Ken Balcomb, Center for Whale Research, taken Feb.
 6, 2009.
 The male in the foreground is L73, Male born 1986 to L5 (Tanya), missing May 2010 (age 24).

-The debates about whether it's safe for Tokitae to return home tended to boil down to a belief that she was too old, been captive too long, and wasn't strong enough to be transported to the Salish Sea in NW Washington, where she was born and yes, raised by her elders.
+The debates about whether would have been safe for Tokitae to return home tended to boil down to a belief that she was too old, been captive too long, and wasn't strong enough to be transported to the Salish Sea in NW Washington, where she was born and yes, raised by her elders.
 The Seaquarium took every opportunity to repeat the claim that she was "geriatric."
 But was she really so old?

 According to the documentary Blackfish: "We knew by 1980, after a half a dozen years of research, that they [killer whales] live equivalent to human life spans."